MicrosoftDocs/sdk-api/sdk-api-src/content/sspi/nf-sspi-sspicreateasynccontext.md

 api_name:
  - SspiCreateAsyncContext
 f1_keywords:
+ - SspiCreateAsyncContext
  - sspi/SspiCreateAsyncContext
 dev_langs:
  - c++
 ---

 ## -description

 Creates an instance of SspiAsyncContext that tracks the async call.

 ## -returns

 Returns the initialized SspiAsyncContext.

 ## -remarks

 When done, the caller must free the async context with [SspiFreeAsyncContext](nf-sspi-sspifreeasynccontext.md)

 While the instance's lifetime is the single async operation, it can be reused by calling [SspiReinitAsyncContext](nf-sspi-sspireinitasynccontext.md) after the operation has completed.

 ## -see-also

 [SspiFreeAsyncContext](nf-sspi-sspifreeasynccontext.md)

 [SspiReinitAsyncContext](nf-sspi-sspireinitasynccontext.md)